onnx/turnkeyml/docs/lemonade/server_spec.md

 ### Python Environment

-If you have `lemonade` [installed in a Python environment](getting_started.md#from-pypi), simply activate it and run the following command to start the server:
+If you have Lemonade [installed in a Python environment](README.md#install), simply activate it and run the following command to start the server:

 ```bash
 lemonade serve